Jaculabilis/intake-sources/README.md

 - `MIN_SCORE`: Skip posts with scores below this number.
 - `TAGS`: Comma-separated list of tags to add to all items.
 - `AUTHOR_BLOCKLIST`: Comma-separated list of usernames.
 Posts by these users will be skipped.
+- `NO_VIDEO`: Set to a truthy value to filter out v.redd.it links.

 ## intake-hackernews